azallb/azallb.github.io/_pages/about.md

 More Skills and Facts
 ======
 1. I've been interested in auditory perception for more than 3 years, in sound physics for 8, in music for 15, and in human behaviour for my entire life.
 1. My 2nd most important hobby, after studying people, is music.
 I've been singing my whole life, but I also play the bass and sometimes the guitar.
 I have performed live at  concerts.
-I also listen to a ton of music.
+I also listen to a lot of music.
 1. I write a lot, from novels to poems, sometimes even movie scripts.
 I write at least once a day, and have a never ending urge to write.
 1. I love and dabble in most arts like drawing, painting, sculpting...
 1. I have studied many languages : I am fluent in French and English, but studied Japanese as my 2nd language for 7 years in secondary school, and Italian as my third at the same time for 5 years.
 I am currently learning Persian (Farsi) and LSF (French Sign Language).
 My next languages of interest are Finnish, Swedish, German and Mandarin.
 I dream of learning every language I can to help my understanding of diverse cultures and communities.